peterszarvas94/money/README.md

 To run make commands, you need to have:

-- gin
+- `gin` for dev serve
+- `tailwindcss` cli for css class generation
+- `bun` for schema migrations with prisma
-- tailwindcss cli
+- `turso` cli for pushing migrations

 ## Todo